-Top architecture firms in the US, Rex Nichols Architects has been chosen by Emaar Properties as Dubai architects to design contemporary architecture and luxury houses.
-RNA has been selected between Dubai architects and Abu Dhabi architects for the development of luxury homes.
+Top architecture firms in the US, Studio KHORA has been chosen by Emaar Properties as Dubai architects to design contemporary architecture and luxury houses.
+Studio KHORA was selected between Dubai architects, Abu Dhabi architects, and residential architects in Dubai for the development of luxury homes.

 THE HOUSE FOR RETREAT